openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 * **`invalid_client_metadata_object`**: the `client_metadata` parameter contains an invalid RP parameter Object.

 Other error codes MAY be used.

-Note that HTTP error codes do not work in the cross-device Self-Issued OP protocol flows.

 The following is a non-normative example of an error response in the same-device Self-Issued OP protocol flow: